Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Null hypothesis Bayesian RAR under normality

-with the first row encoding the constraint of $\theta_2$ being positive, and the second and third rows encoding the constraints of $\theta_2$ being larger than $\theta_1$ and $\theta_3$, respectively.
-As expected, for $K=1$, these marginal likelihoods reduce to~\eqref{eq:marginalliknorm}.
-Moreover, since they are all available in closed-form, Bayes factors, posterior probabilities, and randomization probabilities are also available in closed-form.
-Crucially, only the exact evaluation of multivariate normal densities and cumulative distribution functions is required, and both are efficiently implemented in statistical software \citep[e.g., in the \texttt{mvtnorm} R package,][]{Genz2009}.
-This thus leads to an efficient Bayesian RAR method that allows experimenters to compute randomization probabilities in complex settings, for instance, multiple regression, where a full Bayesian analysis may involve various complexities, such as priors for nuisance parameters and Markov chain Monte Carlo methods for the computation of posteriors.
+Also for $K > 1$, marginal likelihoods, Bayes factors, posterior probabilities, and randomization probabilities are available in closed-form (shown in Section~B of the supplement).
+Crucially, only the evaluation of multivariate normal densities and CDFs is required.
+This thus leads to an efficient Bayesian RAR method that allows experimenters to compute randomization probabilities in complex settings, for instance, multiple regression, where a full Bayesian analysis may involve additional complexities, such as priors for nuisance parameters and Markov chain Monte Carlo methods for the computation of posteriors.

-Figure~\ref{fig:example-multinormal} shows sequences of randomization probabilities computed from simulated normal data with $K = 3$ treatment groups.
-We see again that assigning a prior probability $\Pr(H_0) = 1$ leads to static equal randomization at $\pi_i = 1/(K+1)= 25\%$, while assigning $\Pr(H_0) = 0$ (Thompson sampling) leads to the most variable randomization probabilities.
-Since data are simulated assuming that treatment 1 is the most effective, randomization probabilities based on $\Pr(H_0) < 1$ converge towards $\pi_1 = 100\%$ and toward $0\%$ for the remaining treatments.
-While convergence is the fastest for $\Pr(H_0) = 0$, this prior probability also accidentally produces rather high randomization probabilities for the control group at the start of the study, which is less pronounced for positive prior probabilities $\Pr(H_0) > 0$.